atmawarin/ganis-personal-website-hugo/content/about/_index.md

 I love trees and typography.
 Although generally a calm presence in life, I'm notoriously brutal in Mario Kart and Pingpong.

 I write about product development, teamwork in an emerging tech company, and scaling profitable service business.
-And all opinion are my own.
+The opinions I share here are entirely my own and do not reflect those of the company that employs me.

 While you would find some English here and there, I try my best to write all the articles in Bahasa.